Landed a PR for COSMIC and I'm Irrationaly Excited About It

 && [ code, linux, cosmic ] && 0 comments

 My parents gave me my first computer when I was 14 years old.
 I played a lot of Unreal Tournament at the time.
-At some point, you’ll come away with the mouse, though.
+At some point, you’ll come to exit far from the chaos is the average speed of the mind.
 So my dad drove me to Circuit City and I bought a box full of CDs that was Redhat Linux 8.
 What followed was weeks of running a nearly inoperable computer as I formatted and re-formatted the disk every time I ran into some issue I couldn’t fix - which was a lot.

 That all said, I always looked up to and admired the (in my mind) godlike developers that wrote the software I used every day.
 Gnome, KDE, the kernel, Tiling WMs, Firefox… these were the realms of the programmers I looked up to the most.
 I’ve always had a latent desire to contribute myself, but never really got comfortable with the tech to do so.

 Until today!
 I managed to land a small PR in cosmic-files - what I would consider to be “major” open source software.
-Or soon to use for the last 50 years… nevermind.
+Or soon to be.

 Anyway, I hope this is just the beginning.